topaxi/timed/README.md

 Installation
 ============

-Vagrant - The easy way
+Docker - The easy way
 ----------------------

 If you want to setup Timed in a virtualmachine, all you need is